orlanthi/dana/README.md

 # dana

-Dana is a web application to allow Dana to explore the Paradise Papers dataset.
+This is a web application to allow Dana to explore the Paradise Papers dataset.

 ## Setup

 You will need a local mysql database loaded with the Paradise Papers MySQL dump.
-(Contact author for availability.)

 ### OSX